4. Registration and fees

 If you wish to withdraw from a course but are unable either to attend in-person or to access the internet, you must submit a personally signed letter indicating your intention to withdraw from the course.
 The letter can be mailed, faxed, or scanned and emailed to the Office of the Registrar and must include your student number and all information needed to identify you and the course.
 The official date of withdrawal in this case is the date your letter is received by the Office of the Registrar.
 You may view all course changes online.

 The official date of withdrawal is the date your form is received by the Office of the Registrar.
 You are not officially withdrawn if you cease to attend classes or verbally notify your faculty, registration staff, student success advisors, counsellors, or any other college staff.
 Without official withdrawal, even if you cease to attend classes or participate in college activities, you will remain enrolled.
 You will be required to pay fees for that term and grades will be recorded as appropriate to the work you have submitted.
 If you withdraw after the 10th working day of the term (or published deadline) you are responsible for paying full term fees charged.
-Refer to Important dates.
+Refer to the Important Dates.

 You can drop or withdraw from all but one of your courses online on the student information system (Banner).
 If you wish to drop or withdraw from all your courses, a program withdrawal is required and must be submitted online by the published deadlines.